karakelian/getting-started/README.md

   1. Setup your personal computer for CIT384:
      1. Install various software packages on your personal computer.
 In many cases, you might have already have these packages installed.
-        - https://slack.com // You also consider install the mobile slack application on your personal digital lifeline, aka your smart-phone.
+        - https://slack.com  <br />   You also consider install the mobile slack application on your personal digital lifeline, aka your smart-phone.
-        - https://github.com // I recommend that you configure your account to authenticate using [SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
+        - https://github.com <br />   I recommend that you configure your account to authenticate using [SSH](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
         - https://docker.com

      1. Join the Slack CIT384 work space
-        1. Accept the automatic invitation via https://join.slack.com/t/cit-384/signup using your @my.csun.edu address
+        1. Accept the automatic invitation via https://join.slack.com/t/cit-384/signup using your @my.csun.edu address.
-        1. Add the 'fitzgerald-f21' channel, this is well all online-discussions will be conducted
+        1. Add the 'fitzgerald-f21' channel, this is wherel all online-discussions will be conducted.
-        1. Respond to the 'Hello Class' via the 'reply to thread' option (do NOT "Also send to #fitzgerald-f21")
+        1. Respond to the 'Hello Class' via the 'reply to thread' option (do NOT "Also send to #fitzgerald-f21").

      1. On your personal computer clone the CIT384 repository
-        1. git clone https://github.com/CIT384/class-material.gi. \~/classes/cit384/class-material/
+        1. git clone https://github.com/CIT384/class-material.git \~/classes/cit384/class-material/
         - Note that during the semester you will need to periodically perform a 'git pull' to obtain new material, updates, corrections, etc.

   1. Complete this first laboratory assignment